adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	// and this
 	var myObj = Object.create();

 Each of these will create a new object, but the choice will be very different depending on context.
-For the purposes of this demo, I am going to assume the ECMAScript 5 features that we discussed earlier are desired.
+For the purposes of this demo, I am going to assume the ECMAScript 5 features that we discussed earlier are desired and necessary.

 	var lib = {};
 	if(Object.create) {